Lercher/SparqlJsBinding/Readme.md

 ### Prepare a store with a given property schema and a type for the object

+You need an RDF prefix for the properties to be stored and an RDF type resource for the object, which is the second parameter here.
-The update function can be reused.
+The resulting update function can be reused.

 ```javascript
 var update = sparql.update(propertyPrefix, idPrefix._asResource);